palazard/nft-marketplace-web3/README.md

 1. Copy over the token declarations folder

-2. Set the token canister id into the <REPLACE WITH TOKEN CANISTER ID>
+2. Set the token canister id in Item.jsx (l.138) into the <REPLACE WITH TOKEN CANISTER ID>

 ```
-const dangPrincipal = Principal.fromText("<REPLACE WITH TOKEN CANISTER ID>");
+canisterId: Principal.fromText("<REPLACE WITH TOKEN CANISTER ID>");
 ```